DonaldMzima/EditEvo/README.md

-EditEvo is a video editor that runs in the browser.
-It is built with fabric.js, Next.js (a React framework), Tailwindcss, Mobx, and typescript.
+EditEvo is a browser-based video editor designed to provide users with powerful editing capabilities directly within their web browser.

+The application is built using a combination of modern web technologies including fabric.js for handling canvas operations, Next.js - a React framework for building server-side rendered applications, Tailwind CSS for efficient and customizable styling, MobX for state management, and TypeScript for type safety and enhanced developer experience.

+EditEvo aims to offer an intuitive and user-friendly interface while providing advanced video editing features, enabling users to create professional-quality videos without the need for

 ## Samples